-The North American Six-Horse Hitch Classic Series has become the most prestigious draft horse event on the Continent.
-Thousands of spectators have cheered on the tremendous Draft Horse Hitches at venues such as Toronto’s Royal Winter Fair, the Washington International Horse Show, Kansas City’s American Royal, and the Eastern States Exposition in Massachusetts.
+The Six-Horse Hitch Classic Series has become the most prestigious draft horse event on the Continent.
+Thousands of spectators have cheered on the tremendous Draft Horse Hitches at venues such as Toronto’s Royal Winter Fair, the Calgary Stampede, the Michiana Event Center and the Eastern States Exposition in Massachusetts.
 Six gleaming one-ton horses create a spectacle as they stomp into the arena as one, outfitted in patent leather and chrome harness pulling the historically restored freight wagons.
 Crowds can literally feel the earth tremble as the massive hitches pass by!

 Each year, Six Horse hitches across the United States and Canada compete at state and county fairs and agricultural exhibitions to accumulate points for the Classic Series.
-Close to two hundred hitches travel within their region and beyond, competing at sixty qualifying shows throughout North America.
-The competition builds to a climax at the end of the series, when the four highest point hitches in each of three breed classifications are invited to compete for up to $100,000.00 in premiums the North American Six-Horse Hitch Classic Series World Finals Championship finals.
+Close to two hundred hitches travel within their region and beyond, competing at nearly 80 qualifying shows throughout North America.
+The competition builds to a climax at the end of the series, when the five highest point hitches in each of three breed classifications are invited to compete for up to $100,000.00 in premiums the Six-Horse Hitch Classic Series Finals.

-The goal of the North American Classic Series to promote the draft horse breeds is being realized within all levels of competition.
+The goal of the Six Horse Hitch Classic Series to promote the draft horse breeds is being realized within all levels of competition.
 After becoming Classic Series six-horse hitch qualifying events, small local and county fairs have blossomed into tremendous draft horse hitch shows, bringing spectators back year after year to root their favorites on to a win.
-Enthusiasm builds as the season begins to come to a close, with exhibitors and spectators alike anticipating which of the six-horse hitches will be named as part of the final twelve.
+Enthusiasm builds as the season begins to come to a close, with exhibitors and spectators alike anticipating which of the six-horse hitches will be named as part of the final fifteen.

 The qualifying shows are scheduled to run from early September through Labor Day weekend annually.
-Once the final numbers are reported, the top four hitches in each of three breed classifications; Belgian, Percheron, and Clydesdale/Shire are invited to attend and participate in the Classic Series Finals Championship Show.
-All twelve hitches are guaranteed premiums and travel money.
+Once the final numbers are reported, the top five hitches in each of three breed classifications; Belgian, Percheron, and Clydesdale/Shire are invited to attend and participate in the Six Horse Hitch Classic Series Finals.
+All fifteen hitches are guaranteed premiums and travel money.